slidxr/Slidxr/README.md

 ## 🚀 About Me
 I am a highly motivated and detail-oriented data analyst with expertise in statistics and data analysis.
-I use tools such as Excel and Python to extract information and make data-driven decisions.
+I use tools such as Excel, Python, SQL and Tableau to extract and visualize information and make data-driven decisions..
 I am a fast learner and always looking to expand my knowledge and skills in data analysis.
 I have excellent communication skills to clearly communicate my findings and recommendations to stakeholders.
 Glad to bring my analytical skills to a dynamic organization and contribute to the growth of the company through data analytics.

 ## 🔗 Links